brainstormforce/unlist-posts/README.md

 The Post could still be seen by anyone, but only if they guess the link!

+The plugin updates MySQL query directly in WP_Query class of WordPress to leave out the posts which are unlisted by the user.
+As this modifies the core WP_Query, this also works very well with all the plugins which pull out posts/pages from database by using WP_Query, For eg. Posts slider plugins, <a href="https://www.ultimatebeaver.com/modules/advanced-posts/?utm_source=wp-repo&utm_campaign=unlist-posts&utm_medium=other-plugins">Advanced Posts</a> in <a href="https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=unlist-posts&utm_medium=other-plugins">Ultimate Addon for Beaver Builder</a> etc.

+### Limitations Of the Plugin ###

+- WP_Query has an a flag to 'Suppress' the filters.
+If any plugin is using this flag when querying the posts then the unlisted post will not be hidden in that plugin's output.
+- Similarly if any plugin is using a custom MySQL query, then the unlisted posts will not be hidden from it's output.

 ## Installation ##

 1. Go to the *Plugins* menu and click *Add New*.